 Dr. Charles E. Ramsey, clinical assistant professor of care planning and restorative sciences in the School of Dentistry, will present the Last Lecture 2018 at noon on Wednesday, May 2, in the student union.

 The lecture is presented by the Office of Alumni Affairs, student alumni representatives and the Associated Student Body.
 All Medical Center faculty, staff and students are invited.
 Lunch will be available to the first 100 in attendance.
-For more infiormation, visit www.umc.edu/lastlecture, call 4-1115 or email email@example.com.
+For more information, visit www.umc.edu/lastlecture, call 4-1115 or email firstname.lastname@example.org.

 Tech transfer director to recommend idea, invention protection